 The founder of the Parisian brand was Gaby Aghion.
 So behind Chloé, there is a name that sadly, not many know about.
 But should because she Gaby Aghion was a fascinating woman ahead of her time and an example of women’s empowerment.

 Gaby Aghion, the Woman Behind Chloé

 Gaby Aghion was born Gabrielle Hanoka in 1921, in Alexandria, Egypt.
 She was part of the local elite, her father being the manager of a tobacco factory.
-The young Gabrielle studied at the French school, where she met her husband, Raymond Aghion when they were both seven years old.
+The young Gabrielle studied at the French school.
+There, she met her husband, Raymond Aghion, when they were both seven years old.
 They married at the age of 19, both from Jewish wealthy families, Raymond’s were cotton exporters.

 In 1945, the young couple emigrated to Paris, where they met all sorts of exciting people.
 They became friends with Tristan Tzara, one of the founders of the anti-establishment movement Dada, and the poet Paul Éluard.
 Gaby and Raymond were also part of the group of the writers Lawrence Durrell and Louis Aragon, and painter Picasso.
 The immigrant couple had a chic bohemian life mingling with the intellectual and artistic elite in Paris.

 Gaby Aghion Wanted More

 By 1952, Gaby had gotten a bit bored, she had bigger aspirations other than being a “Lady-who-lunch”.
 So she told her husband she had to work.
 She designed six models of plain summer dresses.
 Then, she bought high-quality cotton, buttons, and hired a seamstress who had worked in haute couture.
 The first collection was conceived in a maid’s room above the couple’s Parisian apartment, which Gaby had turned into her workshop.

 The beautiful dresses in relaxed styling were a hit!
 Instead of naming the brand after her, she chose a friend’s name, Chloé.
 Yes, Chloé was one of Gaby’s friends!
 And the reason was that Gaby thought her own name reminded that of a fortune-teller.